maros/Zway-MotionTrigger/README.md

 ## timeActive

-Multiple periods when the trigger should be activated
+List of time periods when the trigger should be activated

 ## timeActive.start, timeActive.end